RocketChat/docs-old/bots/running-a-rasa-bot/README.md

 ### Create Rocket.Chat Bot

-You can either manually login to Rocket.Chat and create a bot user via the user management page or you can use the following script to create the bot user inside the starter kit repository.
+You can either manually login to Rocket.Chat and create a bot user via the user management page or you can use the following script to create the bot user.

-Note: Please replace the user name and password of the RocketChat admin and bot user accordingly.
+Note: Please replace the username and password of the RocketChat admin and bot user accordingly.

 ```sh
 python3 scripts/bot_config.py -an admin_username -ap admin_password -bn bot_username -bp bot_pass -r http://rocketchaturl